bonsai-rx/docs/articles/cli.md

 ## Bonsai Command-Line Interface (CLI)

-Bonsai CLI (Command-Line Interface) allows workflows to be launched from the OS command-line tool.
-In addition to opening workflows with the default graphic interface, the CLI opens the possibility to use other advanced features, that will be covered ahead, such as "no-editor" mode, initialization of variable's values, and specifying layouts.
+The Bonsai CLI (Command-Line Interface) makes it possible to launch workflows from the OS command-line tool.
+In addition to opening workflows with the default graphic interface, the CLI enables the use of other advanced features, such as "no-editor" mode, initialization of variable's values, and specifying layouts.

 &nbsp;
 ___
 ### Installation and basic use
-Bonsai CLI can be called by targeting ```Bonsai.exe``` executable.
-To make sure you are able to call ```Bonsai``` from the command line:
+Bonsai CLI can be called by targeting the ```Bonsai.exe``` executable.
+To make sure you are able to call Bonsai from the command line:

 ```cmd
 > pathToBonsaiExe\Bonsai.exe